Medical and Life Sciences Translational Fund

 Please note funding will not support: entire translational projects; bridging funding or PhD studentships; continuation of normal research grants; and costs relating to protection of intellectual property.
 Please also note that PI or co-applicant salary is not an eligible cost.
 Awards will be managed from the Translational Research Office on behalf of the University.
 Applications, scores and reviewer comments may be shared with other internal University panels to ensure maximum value for money.
 An award condition is acceptance of a ‘mid-term’ review meeting with the Translational Research Office and a panel of experts to discuss progress made towards milestones.

-For life sciences researchers with underpinning research funded by the Biotechnology and Biological Sciences Research Council (BBSRC), there is an opportunity to access some BBSRC-IAA funding.
-Please contact the TRO to further discuss eligibility for funding through the BBSRC-IAA.
+For life sciences researchers with underpinning research funded by the Engineering and Physical Sciences Research Council (EPSRC), there is an opportunity to access some EPSRC-IAA funding.
+Applicants are encouraged to select the relevant, aligned research area in the case for support application form which will assist the TRO in aligning and administrating the proposal for EPSRC co-funding consideration.

 Any researcher from the University holding a contract extending to at least the end of the proposed project may apply, assuming they have host departmental approval.
 Applicants should clarify their eligibility with departments, and departmental approvers are required to check eligibility of their applicants before advancing any applications.

-The Committee welcomes applications from Early Career Researchers and applicants seeking to establish individual research careers should they fit this criteria.
+The Committee welcomes applications from Early Career Researchers and applicants seeking to establish individual research careers should they fit this criterion – such applicants are encouraged to select the Emerging Translational Innovators (ETI) option and complete relevant sections within the case for support application form.

 Please note that applications must be reviewed and approved in IRAMS by a Departmental Approver before they will be reviewed by the Committee; the advertised application deadline is the deadline for final submission to the MLSTF Committee.
 Departments may set an earlier internal deadline to allow for departmental review, so please check with your local admin team and submit your application to your Departmental Approver in advance of the advertised deadline.

-A case for support (four pages max.) and CVs (one page max. each PI & CoI) for all applicants named in the application must be appended to the IRAMS application form.
-The case for support must include:
+A case for support form and CVs (one page max. each PI & CoI) for all applicants named in the application must be appended to the IRAMS application form.
+It is also mandatory for applicants to append a comprehensive Gantt chart on the milestones and timeline of your project (1 page max), a 1-page supporting data and information (figures/tables) document, and a 1-page X5 costing approved by the department.

-- Project objectives and proposed outcomes, including information about proposed development milestones and potential next steps following completion of the project to include, for example, sources of follow-on funding, plans for commercialisation;
+- Project objectives and proposed outcomes, including information about proposed development milestones and potential next steps following completion of the project to include, for example, sources of follow-on funding, plans for commercialization;

 - A timeline for your project, aligning with milestones to demonstrate that these are realistic both in terms of the objectives set and the time necessary to achieve them; identification of ‘critical path’;